January 9, 2026 (1mo ago) — last updated February 21, 2026 (10d ago)

 CS‑driven account rewardsMediumMediumBetter retentionEnterprise SaaSAligns referrals with renewals

-Affiliate marketplacesHighHighDiversified reachBrands seeking wide partnersOne dashboard for many programs
+Affiliate marketplacesHighHighDiversified reachBrands seeking wide partnersOne platform for many partners

 Viral loopsHighHighCompounding referralsFreemium and B2C appsContinuous referral cycles